 Step 2 – Fitting your design onto your fabric

 For the design above there are only three different sides or panels but you need two of each.
-If the fabric that you buy has a very pronounced right and a wrong side, meaning it has the coating on one side and not the other.
-You’ll want to think about laying out the panels so that the right side is alway facing out.
+If the fabric that you buy has a very pronounced front and back, meaning it has the coating on one side and not the other.
+You’ll want to think about laying out the panels so that the right side, the outside, is alway facing out.
 For some fabrics this is important for others it’s more of a cosmetic concern.

 Step 3 – Marking and cutting out your pieces

-(Fixes for the 2.1 shallower cat cuts it’s beautiful when I pitch it really tight and wonderful, but it does take away a bit too much height at the foot and head end of the tent.
+Fixes for the 2.1 shallower cat cuts it’s beautiful when I pitch it really tight and wonderful, but it does take away a bit too much height at the foot and head end of the tent.
 I believe I had 5cm deep cat cuts this time round.

-I recently bought a new special foot for my sewing machine that makes this step a lot easier.
-But it’s still just a flat felled seam, you sew once where you’ve marked the seam, cut down the inside flap, fold the other side over, lay the the fold down and stitch through again.
+I recently bought a new special foot for my sewing machine, that makes this step a lot easier, but it’s still just a flat felled seam.

 Step 5 – Working yourself into a tight spot and wishing you’d thought things through a bit more… or as I like to call it “ideas for future design improvements”